Louisiana Medicare Advantage Plans Explained

-The big differences between traditional Medicare coverage and what you get with Medicare Advantage are easy to see by pointing out the pros and cons.
+The big differences between Original Medicare coverage and what you get with a Medicare Advantage plan in Louisiana are easy to see by pointing out the pros and cons.
 Neither type of insurance is perfect.
 They each suit different needs.

 The Pros and Cons of Louisiana Medicare Advantage Plans vs Original Medicare